 If you meet certain requirements under the program, up to 100% of the loan proceeds may be forgiven, and in addition, there will be no income tax implications!
 Notably, the SBA will fully forgive all loans under the Paycheck Protection Program, provided that all borrower requirements and documentation are met.

 SBA Loan Assistance and Business Interruption Claims

 In light of the tremendous challenges businesses are facing during the COVID-19 pandemic, Marcum launched a national SBA advisory team to help our clients navigate available financial relief programs.
 As your trusted advisors we are here to help you quickly determine the best funding option for your business specific needs.

-The Philadelphia Business Journal quoted Tax Partner Jordan Kendall in an article about the second wave of stimulus funding.
+The Journal of Accountancy quoted Tax Partner Michael Maksymiw in an article about managing teams with empathy during the pandemic.